mic0331/eurostat/README.md

 Data visualization is the end artifact, but it involves multiple steps – finding reliable data, getting the data in the right format, cleaning it up (an often underestimated step in the amount of time it takes!) and then finding the story you will eventually visualize.

 Finally, the feedback received for the project were very useful and clearly this part of the project was very interesting especially considering the various point of view from prople with different background.

+I really enjoyed this project, it gave me the opportunity to show my background of devlopper applied to data analysis/discovery field.

 ## Resources
 * [Eurostat - Net earnings and tax rates (earn_net)](http://appsso.eurostat.ec.europa.eu/nui/show.do?dataset=earn_nt_net&lang=en)